jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2019-04-04-a-new-type-of-fund.md

 As Paul Graham [points out](http://www.paulgraham.com/growth.html), startups are companies that grow rapidly, and “To grow rapidly, you need to make something you can sell to a big market.
 That’s the difference between Google and a barbershop.
 A barbershop doesn’t scale.”.
 The need to grow fast is dictated by a big market, a business that needs scale to work (like a marketplace), or the need to win your market before others do.
 VC is a game of finding these possible home runs.

 The US grocery market is ~$620bn, a massive total addressable market (TAM).
-But where Instacart is truly attacking the entire market, a new regional grocery chain is realistically only going to be able to service a few hundred million max in its first decade of business.
+But where Instacart is truly attacking the entire market, a new regional grocery chain has a realistic local maximum of ~$100mn in its first decade of business.
 But that doesn’t mean it isn’t needed.
 That chain may be able to bring thousands of jobs to that region.
 These types of companies are worth investing in, just not from a VC fund.

 Why not?
-It’s not a smart investment for venture funds and it’s not an optimal source of capital for businesses whose trajectory isn’t aligned with the cost (financially and operationally) associated with venture money.
+It’s not a smart investment for venture funds and it’s not an optimal source of capital for businesses whose trajectory isn’t aligned with the cost and demands associated with taking venture capital.

 Venture funds last ~10 years and typically need to return capital over the last few years of its life.
 This is done by either distributing cash or stock.
 In order to have cash or liquid stock to hand over, the portfolio companies must have had an exit, a sale or IPO (It’s technically possible for funds to cash out shares in secondary markets but its’ inefficient).
 Our regional grocery chain or a new logistics company may win their region over 15 years, but that doesn’t help a venture fund.

 On the company side venture is a great idea for those covering high fixed costs out of the gate, that will accumulate massive economies of scale.
 Where the marginal cost of serving the nth customer is small.
 And those using needing to [blitzscale](https://hbr.org/2016/04/blitzscaling), as mentioned above.